Shakespeare workshops for primary schools

 Imagine the children of your school all joining together to perform A Midsummer Night’s Dream to each other – and the whole process, including preparation only taking one day!

-We have some limited availability with Twelfth Night and Romeo and Juliet too!
+If you prefer a different play for the Shakespeare workshops we can also explore Macbeth, and we have some limited availability with Twelfth Night and Romeo and Juliet too!

 For the second half of the Spring Term 2018 (for Shakespeare Week and World Book Day) schools can choose either A Misdummer Night's Dream or The Tempest.